Budget 2021: Rishi Sunak unveils help for low paid, pubs and businesses

 He said unemployment had not hit the levels feared at the height of the pandemic - but inflation was set to rise further, from 3.1% to 4% over the next year.

+But Paul Johnson, of the Institute for Fiscal Studies, said households were not likely to see their disposable incomes rise by much over the next five years.

+The growth rate was looking "pretty stagnant" at 0.8% per year, according to Office for Budget Responsibility figures, he told BBC Politics Live.

-Much of his Budget had been pre-announced, but new measures included:
+New Budget measures included:

 - A real-terms rise in spending for every government department